 Week 3 we added small sticks, dried items & dry grass.

-Week 4 we added a selection of small desert animal play figures like these.
+Week 4 we added a selection of small desert animal play figures.

 Week 5 we added green dry plants.

-During Week 6 we turned our desert sand tray into a space for Holy Week, which we'll be sharing here on the blog soon.
+Week 6 we turned our desert sand tray into a space for Holy Week

 Over the 40 days of Lent this desert sand tray became an interactive prayer area in our home.
-It became a calm space where we could pause, pray, focus our thoughts, & be reminded of the wilderness.
-We soon realised that each of us, regardless of age-connected with it & we individually gained something from it being there.
+It became a calm space where we could pause, pray, focus our thoughts, & explore the wilderness.
+We soon realised that each of us connected with it & individually gained something from it being there.